 Based on our extensive experience of working with 950+ eCommerce businesses and delivering eCommerce stores that withstand the test of time and simplify online shopping, we have found the following reasons that can jeopardize your eCommerce projects.

 1. Lack of Understanding of the True Role of eCommerce

 As an eCommerce store owner, you might have heard the statement, “Business is not B2B or B2C, but rather H2H (Human to Human).”
 In any business, there are 5 categories of people with their own distinct goals: Customers, Partners, Employees, Investors, and Prospects.
 Apart from this, there can be a number of internal and external systems that need to be integrated to make information readily available across departments and your partners.

-You get the most out of your eCommerce investments when you understand that the true power of eCommerce goes beyond selling your products online.
-The bigger your brand grows, the more it becomes similar to a B2B business.
+You get the most out of your digital commerce investments when you understand that the true power of eCommerce goes beyond selling your products online.
+The bigger your brand grows, the more complex it becomes.
 At this point, it is no longer about just selling online.
 When implemented correctly, your eCommerce platform becomes your digital enterprise hub from where you can administer your entire business.

 - It helps you to meet the objectives of the “5 types of people” in your business and raises overall productivity.

 - It connects disparate systems, both internal and external, reducing your cost of operations and increasing efficiency, adding to your bottom line that is critical to your revenue generation.